nextflow-io/patterns/README.md

 #### 7. Execute a process and capture output (*)

-This example executes a BLAST search and it shows how capture and print the result output.
+This example executes a BLAST search and shows how capture and print the result output.

 Run the example with this command:

 	nextflow run process_output.nf

-Run the same example providing your own proteins query file adding the `--query` command line option.
+Run the same example providing your own query file using the `--query` command line option.
 For example:

 	nextflow run process_output.nf	--query <your fasta query file>